Yikuan-Yan/Rayleigh-Benard-convection/README.md

 - 3D_RB.py: Do 3D Simulation.
 Please note this code have bugs, not fully developed.

 Additional Information:
 - Especially, these codes are designed for IYPT 2025 Problem 10.
 Everyone can use them for free, but please star this repo.
-In competition settings (e.g., IYPT), the Chinese team’s implementation and analysis should be regarded as the authoritative reference.
+In competition settings (e.g., IYPT), Team China’s implementation and analysis should be regarded as the authoritative reference.
 - The codes are written on 27/03/2025-29/03/2025, with the help of ChatGPT o4-mini-high.